Spin-orbit interaction in tubular prismatic nanowires: Results

 At larger $k_z$, the three lowest corner states change similarly with the wave vector along the growth direction.
 In contrast, the slopes of the three higher corner states ($l=4$, $5$, and $6$) decrease significantly with energy, leading to a reduction in the energy differences between them as $|k_z|$ increases, and thus to crossings.
-With the parameters used for Fig.\ \ref{fig:soi_hex_r}(a), the SOI effect on the side-localized states is smaller than on corner states, causing the energy dispersions to remain almost parabolic functions of $k_z$.
-This is further due to the smaller overlap between the side-localized wave functions and the regions where the SOI coefficients are nonzero.
+With the parameters used for Fig.\ \ref{fig:soi_hex_r}(a), the SOI effect on the side-localized states is smaller than on corner states, causing the energy dispersions to remain almost parabolic functions of $k_z$. \green{This is due to the elongated shape of the side-localized maxima and their shift to regions where the extended band-offset potential is lower. }

 For all studied wires, the potential drops from a value of $V_{\mathrm{CBO}} = 656.6$ meV \cite{Vurgaftman01}.
 However, as the shell width increases while keeping $r = d$, the derivatives of the potential in Eqs.\ (\ref{alpha_xy}) decrease, leading to a reduced SOI contribution to the Hamiltonian in Eq.\ (\ref{HSOI}).
-Despite that the impact of SOI on the energy states of the 10-nm-wide shell [Fig.\ \ref{fig:soi_hex_r}(b)] remains much stronger than when the potential penetrates only up to $r=2$ nm [Fig.\ \ref{fig:soi_hex_th}(b)].
+Even so, that the impact of SOI on the energy states of the 10-nm-wide shell [Fig.\ \ref{fig:soi_hex_r}(b)] remains much stronger than when the potential penetrates only up to $r=2$ nm [Fig.\ \ref{fig:soi_hex_th}(b)].
 Although the potential derivatives in Eqs.\ (\ref{alpha_xy}) are more than half smaller for the 18-nm-wide shell [Fig.\ \ref{fig:soi_hex_r}(c)] compared to the 8-nm shell, the effect of SOI on the energy states remains significant.